neondatabase/website/content/docs/functions/date_trunc.md

 (1 row)
 ```

-The first input interval didn't have a month component, so even with number of days being bigger than a month, the output is zero.
+The first input interval didn't have a month component, so even with the number of days being bigger than a month, the output is zero.
 The second input interval has a month component, so the output is the input interval truncated to the month.

 ### Performance considerations